jhg03a/puppet-agentfacts/README.md

 ### Beginning with agentfacts

 Add this puppet module to your catalog and you should get facts about each puppet agent configuration on your next puppet run.
-These facts are prefixed with "agentfacts_" to prevent name colissions.

 ## Reference

-This adds all the entries from `puppet config print` prefixed with "agentfacts_" to prevent fact name collision.
+This adds all the entries from `puppet config print` as children of the agentfacts structured fact.

 ## Development